Weather in India in January

 Goa is rarely too cold in January.
 Yet given the vast stretches of countryside, there can be a colder breeze at night.
 There’s still sunshine daily, temperatures mostly above 25°C/77°.
 It’s a great time to get some sun there without the blazing heat.
 Waters can get chilly, but not excessively cold, as the previous hot season will keep the water relatively warm.

 Only downside is how crowded Goa is in January.
 December and January are the busiest months, so popular resorts are booked months in advance, sometimes half a year beforehand.
 Plan your trip early, but even so we’ll always find a place for you to stay and enjoy.
 Check out Rachel’s trip from Mumbai to Kerala via Goa to find inspiration for a travel route inclusive of Goa.Plan your trip

 India Someday recommendations for traveling in India in January

-Rajasthan and North India are very popular regions in January, yet people underestimate how cold it can really get.
+Rajasthan and North India are very popular regions in January, yet people underestimate how cold it can really get, especially at night.
 North India has a lot to offer as long as you carry warm clothes, especially in the desert.

 Try to follow a path less travelled, visiting small towns like Mandawa, Chittorgarh or Chandelao to get out of the crowds.
 Safaris in the Ranthambore National Park are normally booked three months in advance, and boutique hotels in cities like Udaipur and Jaipur will also be booked months in advance.
 For that reason, you might need to pick lesser-known places.
 Prepare for some train and flight delays due to the fog.